InfoSecInnovations/concierge/contribution_guides/ADDING_A_LOADER.md

 So far our loaders have come from the Langchain framework and the splitting into pages is based on how the `load_and_split` function delimits pages.

 > [!NOTE]
-> Splitting a document into pages is not the same as splitting the text into chunks for vectorization, this step is performed later on by existing code inside Concierge.
+> Splitting a document into pages is not the same as splitting the text into chunks for vectorization, this step is performed later on by existing code inside Shabti.

-`ConciergeDocument.ConciergePage` is the class that hold the data for a page.
-The corresponding metadata class is `ConciergeDocument.ConciergePage.PageMetadata`, this base class is empty but can be extended to contain page metadata such as the page number. `ConciergeDocument.ConciergePage` also has a field called `content` which contains the actual text of the page.
+`ShabtiDocument.ShabtiPage` is the class that hold the data for a page.
+The corresponding metadata class is `ShabtiDocument.ShabtiPage.PageMetadata`, this base class is empty but can be extended to contain page metadata such as the page number. `ShabtiDocument.ShabtiPage` also has a field called `content` which contains the actual text of the page.

 ## File Loader